allasalute/allasalute.github.io/README.md

-# University Of Southampton - Abreast of Health
+# Università degli Studi di Cagliari - Alla salute!

-This is the web frontend for University Of Southampton - Abreast of Health web app.
+This is the web frontend for University of Cagliari web app.

 ### Built with:
 - [React](https://reactjs.org/) (create-react-app)